UPDATED APRIL 26, 2020

 To help islanders meet the high demand for face masks, several local residents are sewing day and night to make colorful cloth masks they give free to their neighbors.
 They have even dropped off a number to health care workers.
 These masks are not N95, but can be used in less risky situations so that N95 masks can be saved for high-risk cases.
 Let’s Get Sewing is a Facebook group for islanders who sew, and they are accepting requests.
 They estimate their group has made and donated 2,000 masks since March 20 when Barber Brothers Furniture turned their woodworking studio into a sewing studio!

 Other islanders who are making masks are also posting on the Nantucket Year-Round Community FB Group.
 One of these is Sarah Morneau, who restocks her supply of masks every morning.
-Those in need of a mask may pick one up from her porch at 87 Hinsdale Road.
+Those in need of a mask may send her an email at email@example.com.
 Morneau’s masks have been sprayed with disinfectant, individually packaged, and the packages have been wiped with disinfectant.

 All those making and donating free masks would like their Nantucket friends & neighbors to remember, as Allyson Mitchell put it: “the benefit of masks in public is less about protecting oneself, but more about protecting each other.
 If we all wear masks, those of us who are sick and don’t know it, won’t spread it.”
 TO HELP MAKE MASKS: send an email to firstname.lastname@example.org and IF YOUR NANTUCKET BUSINESS NEEDS MASKS: send an email to email@example.com